[Focus] Estonia sees digital summit as success in itself

 The summit takes place in the same month as the four biggest eurozone countries, France, Germany, Italy and Spain, proposed a new way to tax internet companies.

-It also follows a speech by French president Emmanuel Macron, which included many ideas on the digital revolution.
+It also follows a speech by French president Emmanuel Macron, which included many ideas, including on the digital revolution.

 "Let us create within two years a European agency for innovation ... to be in the position of innovator and not of follower," said Macron, calling for additional spending in research on for example artificial intelligence.